MoskitoHero/barley/README.md

 Barley is a dead simple, fast, and efficient ActiveModel JSON serializer.

 Cerealize your ActiveModel objects into flat JSON objects with a dead simple DSL.
 Our daily bread is to make your API faster.

+You don't believe us?
+Check out the [benchmarks](#benchmarks). 😎

 ## Usage
 Add the `Barley::Serializable` module to your ActiveModel object.